chebfun/chebsite/docs/functions/chebfunpref/chebfunpref.md

       <div class="title">chebfunpref</div>
       <div class="helptext"><pre><!--helptext --> <span class="helptopic">chebfunpref</span>   Class for managing Chebfun construction-time preferences.
     <span class="helptopic">chebfunpref</span> is a class for managing Chebfun construction-time preferences
     such as the construction tolerance, whether or not to perform breakpoint and singularity detection, and the various options that those features require.
-These objects can be supplied to the CHEBFUN constructor (as well as the constructors of other classes in the Chebfun system), which will interpret them and adjust the construction process accordingly.
+    These objects can be supplied to the CHEBFUN constructor (as well as the constructors of other classes in Chebfun), which will interpret them and adjust the construction process accordingly.
+Note that all preferences _are_ case sensitive.

   Available Preferences: